-In this article, we reported the analysis of (reviews of) frameworks that explain evidence-informed policymaking and proposed a resultant meta-framework for evidence-informed agenda-setting for mental health policies.
+In this article, we reported the analysis of (reviews of) frameworks that explain evidence-informed policy-making and proposed a resultant meta-framework for evidence-informed agenda-setting for mental health policies.

-Our meta-framework complements the existing body of knowledge, and advances the literature through collating in a novel way a vast body of relevant information.
-One area we advance the knowledge on evidence-informed policymaking is a deeper understanding of the context of, and approach to, evidence-informed mental health policymaking.
-For example, that issues such as trust, power and capacity, permeate across the micro, meso and macro levels of the context and can often be intrinsically linked.
-We also advance the theorisation of evidence-informed policymaking through highlighting the distinction of approach and process of evidence use, that need to be examined separately, offering useful practical insights for stakeholders working towards strengthening the use of evidence.
+Our meta-framework complements the existing body of knowledge and advances the literature through collating in a novel way a vast body of relevant information.
+One area we advance the knowledge on evidence-informed policy-making is a deeper understanding of the context of, and approach to, evidence-informed mental health policy-making.
+For example, issues such as trust, power and capacity permeate across the micro, meso and macro levels of the context and can often be intrinsically linked.
+We also advance the theorization of evidence-informed policy-making through highlighting the distinction of approach and process of evidence use, which need to be examined separately, offering useful practical insights for stakeholders working towards strengthening the use of evidence.
 Effective approaches may incorporate a broader range of activities and actors than is necessarily apparent from a focus on how policies are made and the flow of evidence.
-The additional focus on how the concepts are linked together offers an insight into the more diverse, and often indirect, ways in which evidence may be used inform health policymaking.
+The additional focus on how the concepts are linked together offers an insight into the more diverse, and often indirect, ways in which evidence may be used to inform health policy-making.

-Although frameworks by their nature are a simplification, a criticism is that current frameworks treat the use of health evidence in policy as a 'black box' (Gold 2009).
+Although frameworks by their nature are a simplification, a criticism is that current frameworks treat the use of health evidence in policy as a 'black box' (Gold, 2009).
 A single framework is unlikely to be able to unpack the required complexity for all contexts and use cases; our framework focuses on some previously underexplored areas.
-Mental health, including as a policy issue, has been argued to be a 'wicked problem' that is inherently complex (Hannigan & Coffey 2011).
-Mental health differs from other health policy issues; despite the recent calls for greater integration in research, policy, and practice (Collins et al. 2013), mental health is still often considered separately to physical health, with the aim to deliver mental health services that are as good as those for physical health rather than as part of health services (Naylor et al. 2016).
-Evidence for mental health is also polarising, with a lack of a global consensus on the classification, cause and treatment of mental health (Mackenzie 2014).
-In LMICs, these are even more contentions, with further criticisms of top-down impositions of Western models of mental illness (Whitley 2015).
+Mental health, including as a policy issue, has been argued to be a 'wicked problem' that is inherently complex (Hannigan and Coffey, 2011).
+Mental health differs from other health policy issues; despite the recent calls for greater integration in research, policy and practice (Collins et al., 2013), mental health is still often considered separately to physical health, with the aim of delivering mental health services that are as good as those for physical health rather than as part of health services (Naylor et al., 2016).
+Evidence for mental health is also polarizing, with a lack of a global consensus on the classification, cause and treatment of mental health (Mackenzie, 2014).
+In LMICs, these are even more contentions, with further criticisms of top-down impositions of Western models of mental illness (Whitley, 2015).

 Our meta-framework aims to consider and incorporate some of this complexity through the four cross-cutting dimensions.
-Reviews have noted the increasing value in including 'software' elements of health systems (e.g., beliefs, values, and interests) alongside their 'hardware' elements (e.g., human and financial resources).
-However, the social and political context of decision making, the next layer in representing the complexity of health policy and systems (Sheikh et al. 2011) has been identified as the next area of development for evidence-to-policy frameworks.
+Reviews have noted the increasing value in including 'software' elements of health systems (e.g. beliefs, values and interests) alongside their 'hardware' elements (e.g. human and financial resources).
+However, the social and political context of decision-making, the next layer in representing the complexity of health policy and systems (Sheikh et al., 2011), has been identified as the next area of development for evidence-to-policy frameworks.
 The four cross-cutting dimensions therefore incorporate the soft factors into the meta-framework, as well as the social and political context to highlight areas for further research.

-Key Issues for Mental Health Agenda-Setting in LMICs
+Key issues for mental health agenda-setting in LMICs

-According to the findings of this review, we can observe three key issues important in aiding application, and in advancing evidence-informed mental health agenda-setting in LMICs.
+According to the findings of this review, we can observe three key issues important in aiding application and in advancing evidence-informed mental health agenda-setting in LMICs.